The largemouth bass has long been a favorite species to catch in any form of angling.

 World Record Largemouth Bass All Angling Record

 The All-Tackle largemouth bass world record, which is the holy grail of world records, is a massive monster of 22 pounds 4 ounces (10,16kg).
-George Perry caught the biggest largemouth bass over 89 years ago on the Montgomery Lake in Georgia.
+George Perry caught the biggest largemouth bass over 89 years ago on Montgomery Lake in Georgia.
 This record largemouth still stands to this day.

 This world record bass was caught on a Creek Chub Fintail Shiner, off a small little wooden boat that George Perry had built.